thyth/nosshtradamus/README.md

 The proxy will generate a new SSH host key upon startup.

-SSH authentication agent forwarding (i.e. `ssh -A user@host`) **does not currently operate correctly**.
-Similarly, while it is possible in principle to directly utilize the connecting client's SSH agent to authenticate with the target service, such a configuration is not straightforward in Go Crypto's SSH library.
+While it is possible in principle to directly utilize the connecting client's SSH agent to authenticate with the target service, such a configuration is not straightforward in Go Crypto's SSH library.

 Scrollback